rahuldkjain/blog/content/blog/cred/1-year-at-CRED.md

 ### Highlights

-1. pay-tab(rent, education-fees & utility bill payments).
+1. rent, education-fees & bill payments.
 2. open Sourced [neopop-web](https://github.com/CRED-CLUB/neopop-web) component library on GitHub.

 Super fortunate to work in such a great team that leaves no opportunity to make fun of each other apart from shipping great quality products.
 A team that pushes you to compound exponentially in becoming the best version of yourself.
 I feel that I have become more confident in asking questions, starting a conversation with anyone, shipping good quality products, and making fun of anybody (yes of course).